Abu al-Hasan al-Balnubi: Literature

 Although he came from the Maghreb, he often imitated the poetic styles of the Mashriq and Omar Farroukh noted his “eloquence and beauty, despite the weakness of his style at times.
-He did not mention Sicily in his poetry.”
+He did not mention Sicily in his poetry.
 Rather, he had many characteristics of Egyptian poets in the Fatimid era, which indicates that most of his poetry originated in Egypt."
 The poetic forms he used included praise poems, satire, lamentation, descriptive pieces and ghazals.

-Al-Imad Al-Isfahani mentioned Balnubi’s collection of poetry, of which he said: “I read completely free-form poetry, more than ruby and pearl, attributed to Abu Al-Hassan bin Abi Al-Bishr.”
-A collection of his poetry’s was edited by Hilal Naji and published in 1976.
+Imad al-Din al-Isfahani mentioned Balnubi’s collection of poetry, of which he said: “I read completely free-form poetry, more than ruby and pearl, attributed to Abu al-Hassan bin Abi al-Bishr.”
+A collection of his poetry's was edited by Hilal Naji and published in 1976.